Polymer/old-docs-site/tooling-strategy.md

 If something seems terrible wrong, check out {{site.project_title}}'s [build status page](/build/).

-## Vulcanizer
+## Vulcanize build tool

 > Vulcanization is process that turns polymers into more durable materials.

-[Vulcanizer](https://github.com/Polymer/vulcanize) is a tool we're experimenting with to concatenate a set of web components into a single file.
+[Vulcanize](https://github.com/Polymer/vulcanize) is a tool to concatenate a set of web components into a single file.
 It's our current recommendation for a "build step".

-See its [README](https://github.com/Polymer/vulcanize) for documentation and examples.
+Read more about it in "[Concatenating Web Components with Vulcanize](/articles/concatenating-web-components.html)".

 ## Debugging Shadow DOM